SumiSastri/dev-blogs/docs/github-and-version-control/index.md

 This section primarily deals with GitHub as a version control system.

-You will need to set up your [local environment](https://sumisastri.github.io/dev-blogs/dev-environment/) before you can proceed to this section
+You will need to set up your [local environment](https://sumisastri.github.io/dev-blogs/dev-environment/) before you can proceed to this section.